Khoi-Ngo/FU_FINALCAPSTONE_BE/README.md

 This repository contains the backend services for the **AISEA** project, developed using **.NET 8.0**.
 The solution is split into two main components:

-- **AISEA.ApiService**: An ASP.NET Core Web API providing RESTful endpoints and some background job via worker service
+- **AISEA.ApiService**: An ASP.NET Core Web API providing RESTful endpoints and some background services via worker service